It's Legal To Walk Around Las Vegas With A Machine Gun

 “Nevada doesn’t make any distinction, semi-auto versus full auto,” said Bunker.

-Authorities have not yet publicly identified any weapons the gunman used on Sunday, but confirmed that the shooter rained down fully automatic gunfire on a crowd of concertgoers, killing at least 58 people and injuring 515 from his perch on the 32nd floor of the Mandalay Bay casino.
+Authorities have not yet publicly identified any weapons the gunman used on Sunday, but confirmed that the shooter rained down fully automatic gunfire on a crowd of concertgoers, killing at least 58 people and injuring more than 500 from his perch on the 32nd floor of the Mandalay Bay casino.
 Las Vegas police said there were at least 10 firearms in his hotel room, including “long rifles.”

 Typical military-style rifles are semi-automatic and are not capable of automatic fire, but they can be illegally altered to do so.
 Nevada does not restrict this popular type of semi-automatic weaponry, nor does it limit high-capacity magazines.
 Most states don’t.